-The misconception centers around the $1-million in sales and assuming if you are under those sales to California residents, you are fine, which is not the case, because that applies to click-through nexus, not economic nexus, and economic nexus does not replace physical nexus.
+The misconception centers around the $1-million in sales, and assuming if you are under those sales to California residents, you are fine, which is not the case because that applies to click-through nexus, not economic nexus, and economic nexus does not replace physical nexus.

-Separately, if you sell via FBA, most likely, you have stock in California which creates physical nexus, which means you are required to collect and remit sales tax, which starts from your first sale after you have sales tax nexus.
+Separately, if you sell via FBA, most likely, you have stock in California, which creates physical nexus, which means you are required to collect and remit sales tax, which starts from your first sale after you have sales tax nexus.

-It is true that Amazon is collecting and remitting sales tax in the following states: Minnesota, New Jersey, Oklahoma and Washington, and others are waiting for a response from Amazon.
+Amazon is collecting and remitting sales tax in the following states: Minnesota, New Jersey, Oklahoma, and Washington, and others are waiting for a response from Amazon.
 Washington was the first to start this trend back on January 1st, 2018.
 Most states are taking Washington’s lead, where the third-party seller (you) is required to register for a sales tax permit, files sales tax returns, plus the state’s B & O state tax return.
-All Amazon is doing is collecting and remitting the sales tax so you don’t see any of the money, but you still have to register and file sales tax returns on time.
-Washington is clear to point out if you had stock in Washington prior to January 1st, 2018, you have a responsibility to collect and remit sales tax; and, if you did not, that money is still owed by you and they expect you to pay and file returns for the period of time you had nexus (stock) up until January 1st, 2018.
+All Amazon is doing is collecting and remitting the sales tax, so you don’t see any of the money, but you still have to register and file sales tax returns on time.
+Washington is clear to point out if you had stock in Washington prior to January 1st, 2018, you have a responsibility to collect and remit sales tax; and, if you did not, that money is still owed by you, and they expect you to pay and file returns for the period of time you had nexus (stock) up until January 1st, 2018.
 Other states follow a similar pattern.

-Don’t expect California to follow this plan; and, if they do in the future, they will, like Washington, expect the past sales tax, penalties and interest to be paid.
+Don’t expect California to follow this plan, and, if they do in the future, they will, like Washington, expect the past sales tax, penalties, and interest to be paid.

 This is what we call the “sales tax legislative gap.”
-So many sellers are so focused on what changes will come in the future that will hopefully create a situation where they have less responsibility to collect and remit sales tax, which may be the case.
+Many sellers are so focused on what changes will come in the future that will hopefully create a situation where they have less responsibility to collect and remit sales tax, which may be the case.
 In the meantime, the states are collectively losing BILLIONS in sales tax revenue to e-commerce sellers while there are no laws in place.
-It is possible your accountant was not up to speed with sales tax nexus guidelines prior to the June U.S. Supreme Court Case, Wayfair vs South Dakota, which was quite common.
+It is possible your accountant was not up to speed with sales tax nexus guidelines prior to the June U.S. Supreme Court Case, Wayfair vs. South Dakota, which was quite common.
 Some tax firms and sellers were confused with the April 1, 2017 date, where Amazon started collecting and remitting sales taxes in all 45 states, plus D.C., but only on their sales, not third-party sellers.

 Sales Tax System will guide you through these and all the complex steps before and after registering for sales tax.